curl/curl/tests/runtests.md

 the allocation with that number to be set to fail at once instead of looping through everyone, which is handy when debugging and then often in combination with *-g*.

+## `--test-duphandle`

+Passes the `--test-duphandle` option to curl when invoked.
+This command line option only exists in debug builds and runs curl normally, but duplicates the easy handle before the transfer and use the duplicate instead of the original handle.
+This verifies that the duplicate works exactly as good as the original handle.

+Because of how the curl tool uses a share object to store and keep some data, not everything is however perfectly copied in the duplicate.
+In particular HSTS data is not.
+A specific test case can be set to avoid using `--test-duphandle` by disabling it on a per test basis.

 ## `-u`